 The physician informs Stewart that if an infection from gangrene gets into the blood, he may develop sepsis and go into septic shock; which can be life-threatening.
 Because of the severity of his gangrenous ulcer, the only option is amputation.
 The physician explains that a surgeon will remove the damaged tissue and preserve as much healthy tissue as possible.
 After surgery, Stewart will be monitored in the hospital for ten days.
 However, it may take four to eight weeks for the wound to heal completely.
 Once the surgery is performed, Stewart will have to learn to walk with crutches because at this time, it is unknown if a prosthesis can be fitted to replace his leg.

 The physician reminds Stewart that he must – it is a life or death issue – become more diligent in treating his type 2 diabetes, by developing a healthy lifestyle.
 He needs to monitor his blood glucose, take all medications, eat healthier, be active and check his foot for new ulcers.
-In addition, he must care for his mental health because diabetes and mental health disorders are often related.
+In addition, he must care for his mental health because diabetes and mental health are often related.
 Self-care activities such as listening to music, spending time with family, deep breathing exercises, and journaling can help him improve his mood and relax.
-Without including these activities he could experience more nerve damage; additional amputations; blindness; kidney failure; a heart attack; a stroke; osteoporosis; Alzheimer’s disease and hearing problems.
+Without including these activities he could experience more nerve damage; heart disease or stroke; blindness and kidney failure.